edgedb/edgedb/docs/guides/deployment/aws_aurora_ecs.rst

 Create an ECS Cluster
 ---------------------

-The only thing left to do is create and ECS cluster and deploy the EdgeDB container in it.
+The only thing left to do is create and ECS cluster and deploy the Gel container in it.

 .. code-block:: bash